waprin/waprin.github.io/_posts/2020-05-12-local-timezones.md

 ---

-Recently, due to the pandemic, I built a webpage to aggregate musician and DJ livestreams on the web called [All Day I Stream](https://alldayistream.com).
+Recently, due to the pandemic, I built a webpage to aggregate musician and DJ livestreams on the web called [All Night FM](https://allnight.fm) (July 2020 Edit, this was formerly alldayistream.com).
 Most streams are on Twitch, however many are on Youtube, FB or Instagram Live, or custom web pages.
 Additionally, Zoom parties around the livestream have been catching on in a big way, so there's been a lot of focus on coordinating those parties.